 Mike Hillman Sr.

-Hillman Racing enters its second season of NASCAR competition in 2013, but the organization is anything but new to the sport.
-Team co-owner Mike Hillman Sr. played a key role in the founding of Germain Racing and was the architect of the group’s two NASCAR championships in 2006 and 2010.
+Hillman Racing enters its third season of NASCAR competition in 2014, but the roots of the organization are anything but new to the sport.
+Team owner Mike Hillman Sr. played a key role in the founding of Germain Racing and was the architect of the group’s two NASCAR championships in 2006 and 2010.